bomeyer/bw_backendsite/Documentation/AdministratorManual.rst

 		Page URL as string

+* menu: Choose one of 'user', 'tools', 'system' or 'web'.
+Your module will be shown in the section named.
+In TYPO3 7.6LTS and higher, 'user' will be shown as a drop-down menu in the top bar which is not as visible as 'tools' or 'system'.

 You may set up a separate page tree just for backend users.
 Users must have access to the page, so this page tree must be mounted for them.